mpi4py/mpi4py-fft/docs/source/dft.rst

 interesting for the current software.
 Multidimensional arrays are a bit tedious with notation, though, especially when the number of dimensions grow.
-We will stick with the `index notation <https://en.wikipedia.org/wiki/Index_notation>`_ because it is most stright forward in comparison with implementation.
+We will stick with the `index notation <https://en.wikipedia.org/wiki/Index_notation>`_ because it is most straightforward in comparison with implementation.

 We denote the entries of a two-dimensional array as :math:`u_{j_0, j_1}`, which corresponds to a row-major matrix